maxi-musz/booking-api/README.md

    - Authenticated: `POST/PUT/DELETE /bookings` (user role), reads can be public or authenticated depending on product needs

 6. Documentation & DX
-   - Add `.addBearerAuth()` (already present) and secure Swagger UI via bearer auth
+   - Added `.addBearerAuth()` (which is already present) and secure Swagger UI via bearer auth
-   - Provide Postman collection, seed admin credentials, and example bearer flows
+   - I will be providing Postman collection

 7. Testing
    - Unit tests for `AuthService`, strategies, and guards
    - e2e tests covering login, protected routes, and RBAC

 8. Operations
-   - Store secrets in environment variables or a secret manager
+   - Stored secrets in environment variables
-   - Token TTLs: 15m access, 7d refresh (example)
+   - Token TTLs: 15m access, 7d refresh (can be chnaged)
-   - Rate limiting and basic IP throttling on auth endpoints
+   - Addition of rate limiting and basic IP throttling on auth endpoints

-If desired, I can implement a minimal, clean version of this in a separate branch to demonstrate competence without changing the core assignment scope.

-### Should authentication be included to improve hiring chances?

-- If the spec said “no auth,” keep the default branch without auth to respect requirements.
-- To showcase broader capability, add a separate branch (e.g., `feature/auth`) implementing the plan above with tests and docs.
-This demonstrates practical security knowledge without deviating from the brief.
-- A small, polished auth slice (users, login, JWT guard, role-based admin for property mutations) typically improves hiring outcomes—provided it’s well-tested and documented.

 ## Scripts

 - `npm run start:dev` — Start in watch mode